NewsStateState-Kentucky

 and last updated

-The fire truck appeared to have rolled off a small bridge and into a creek near KY-177 and KY-3185.
-The truck was seriously damaged.
+The truck appeared to have rolled off a small bridge and into a creek near KY-177 and KY-3185.

-Kentucky State Police were called in to investigate; they said the firefighter was responding to a call when they were unable to navigate a left turn onto westbound KY-177.
+Kentucky State Police said the firefighter, identified as a 29-year-old volunteer firefighter with the Northern Pendleton Fire District, was responding to a call when he was unable to navigate a left turn onto westbound KY-177.

 Officials at the scene said it appeared the brakes on the fire truck went out at some point while the driver was on a hill.